General Government: Public executions

 Germans killed thousands of Poles, many of them civilian hostages, in Warsaw streets and locations around Warsaw (Warsaw ring), to terrorize the population – they shot or hanged them.
 The executions were ordered mainly by Austrian Nazi Franz Kutschera, SS and Police Leader, from September 1943 until January 1944.

 Urban planning and transportation network

 Warsaw was to be reconstructed according to Pabst Plan.
 The governmental quarter was situated around the Piłsudski Square.

-The capital of GG Kraków was reconstructed according to Generalbebauungsplan von Krakau by Hubert Ritter.
-Hans Frank rebuild his residence Wawel Castle.
+The capital of Distrikt Krakau was reconstructed according to Generalbebauungsplan von Krakau by Hubert Ritter.
+Hans Frank rebuilt his residence, Wawel Castle.
 Dębniki (Kraków) was the planned Nazi administrative quarter.
-German-only residential area was constructed near Park Krakowski.
+A German-only residential area was constructed near Park Krakowski.

 Germans constructed railroad line Łódź-Radom (partially in GG) and engine house in Radom.

 Administrative districts

 For administrative purposes the General Government was subdivided into four districts (Distrikte).
 These were the Distrikt Warschau, the Distrikt Lublin, the Distrikt Radom, and the Distrikt Krakau.
 After the Operation Barbarossa against the Soviets in June 1941, East Galicia (part of Poland, annexed by the Ukrainian SSR on the basis of the Ribbentrop-Molotov Pact), was incorporated into the General Government and became its fifth district: Distrikt Galizien.
 The new German administrative units were much larger than those organized by the Polish government, reflecting the German lack of sufficient administrative personnel to staff smaller units.

 The five districts were further sub-divided into urban counties (Stadtkreise) and rural counties (Kreishauptmannschaften).
 Following a decree on September 15, 1941, the names of most of the major cities (and their respective counties) were renamed based on historical German data or given germanified versions of their Polish and Soviet names if none existed.
 At times the previous names remained the same as well (i.e. Radom).
 The districts and counties were as follows: